Neither Use Nor Ornament exhibition at OVADA, Oxford is now closed.

 (link takes you to new website)

-An opportunity to meet three of the contributing artists to this pioneering exhibition and hear them in conversation about their work with curator Sarah Mossop.
+Three NUNO artists in conversation about their work with curator Sarah Mossop.

-Our opening at the OVADA gallery (30 March 2019) was well attended and extremely well-received.
-Visits from the Lord Mayor and Lady Mayoress, and MP Annalise Dodds were among the highlights.
-The exhibition itself, two performances by Naomi Morris, and a live poetry reading by Rhiannon Lloyd-Williams created many memorable moments.
+Visits from the Lord Mayor and Lady Mayoress, and MP Annalise Dodds were highlights.
+The exhibition looked stunning in the OVADA warehouse space, and two performances by Naomi Morris, and a live poetry reading by Rhiannon Lloyd-Williams created many memorable moments.

 - September 20, 2014 Originally posted here